amitkak/DataScience/deeplearn/README.md

 Edit `params.py` to the desired symbols python train.py   (This will train the model) python test_live.py -m 2018-06-18_0 -c 10  (This will predict it.
-Make sure you have internet connectivity)
+Make sure you have internet connectivity) Make sure you enter the ticker name as "QCOM"
+Make sure the data reader in train.py and test_live.py is iex.
+If you change in one then corresponding change is needed in the next one as well.